qmk/qmk_firmware/tmk_core/doc/build.md

     $ make -f Makefile.<variant> dfu

 #### FLIP GUI tutorial
-1. On menu bar click Device -> Select, then. `ATmega32u4`.
+1. On menu bar click Device -> Select, then choose your chip name.
 2. On menu bar click Settings -> Communication -> USB, then click 'Open' button on 'USB Port Connection' dialog.
 At this point you'll see grey-outed widgets on the app get colored and ready.